 To understand how yoga can combat stress and eye strain, firstly, we need to look at what yoga actually is, which is a pretty complex question because yoga is many different things to different people.
 What I want you to understand is that yoga certainly does not have to be twisting your body into pretzel shapes!

 There are many yoga exercises that are very slow and gentle, and accessible to everyone.
 Almost everything I teach in my workshops can be done sitting in a chair, or an alternative used.
 Sometimes there may be encouragement to get down on the floor, such as for deep relaxation, but it is certainly not compulsory to do so.

 There are also many yoga practices that are not physical exercises.
-And these other practices are some of the most profound and effective yoga practices; you will be experiencing many of these practices.
+And these other practices are some of the most profound and effective yoga practices; you will be experiencing many of these practices in my courses.